AlexsLemonade/refinebio-examples/CONTRIBUTING.md

   - Use "PNG", NOT png or `png` or .png (and etc.)
   - Use "data frame" NOT data.frame or `data frame` (unless referring to the function which should be `data.frame()`)

-For function references in paragraph, use `getwd()`; with backticks and empty parentheses.
+- **Functions**: For function references in paragraph, use `getwd()`; with backticks and empty parentheses.
 Since function calls always involve `()` being consistent about this adding in this notation might be helpful for beginning R users referencing our examples.

+- **Variable names**: Variable names, like those that are stored as column names in a data frame should be kept in backticks: `refinebio_treatment` when referenced in a paragraph.

 ## Citing sources in text